 The Headteacher is responsible for overseeing school improvement and performance, with the support of the leadership team and Trust.
 The Headteacher, in conjunction with the Trust, completed the School Evaluation Form and has created a robust School Development Plan.
 The Trust reviews and provides formal input before it is agreed.
-The Trustees then provide challenge at a detailed level during their monitoring visits, where they focus on key areas from the School Development Plan to find evidence to back up what is being reported by the school and report back to the Trust on its impact.
+The trustees then provide challenge at a detailed level during their monitoring visits, where they focus on key areas from the School Development Plan to find evidence to back up what is being reported by the school and report back to the Trust on its impact.

 The responsibility for safeguarding sits with the Trust.
 However, the work is delegated to the Headteacher.
 This does not remove the responsibility of the trustees.
-The trustees will appoint a link governor with the specific responsibility for safeguarding.
+The Trust Board appoints a link trustee with the specific responsibility for safeguarding.
 They will work with the school to ensure the safeguarding responsibilities are fulfilled.
 This includes ensuring the appropriate training is taking place for all staff, trustees, visitors and volunteers e.g. safeguarding training (appropriate level for role), Prevent, safer recruitment.

 The trustees will also be responsible for ensuring the Single Central Register is up to date.
-The work will be done in school, but will be closely monitored by the link governor.
-This will be reported to the Trust for each meeting.
+The work will be done in school, but will be closely monitored by the link trustee.